-fitted with a special compensating flywheel, to run in either direction.
+test this powerful steam unit has lifted over 56 lbs.
+Operation of the reversing lever enables the crankshaft, which is d with a special ating flywheel, to run fitted with a special compensating flywheel, to run in either direction.
 The spirit container for the lamp is placed well outside the boiler-casing, eliminating all risk of the spirit becoming heated.
-There is no risk of the spirit becoming heated.
 There is no danger whatever of the boiler exploding.
-A special Manual of Instructions is supplied with each engine.